forum One More War (Mature, One-on-One, Closed)

 De Tearion watched and listened silently, understanding completely.
 The need.
 The desperation.
 The loss.

 He took a deep breath to steady himself, his fingers fiddling with his amulet.
 Nua’q’Ur.
-Definitely a foreign word, likely of E’si’s birth tongue.
+Definitely a foreign wod, likely of E’si’s birth tongue.
 What did it mean?
 Was this Lan'E'yn his spouse?
-Cohort?
-Blood relative?
+Cohort? human syrup relative?
 He wasn’t sure, but it was definitely something meaningful.

 When E’si stood, so did he.
 He watched E’si compose himself, recognizing every move.